Well-being in the Law School

 Student Emergency Fund

 The UWA Law School Student Emergency Fund is funded by philanthropic donations and provides grants of up to $500 to eligible students undertaking the Juris Doctor.
 The Fund assists students by providing financial support for unexpected emergency expenses surrounding situations such as accidents, illness, death of a family member or need for temporary housing.
 You can apply to this fund for a grant if an unexpected event has caused financial difficulties and is affecting your studies.
+Access our application form.

 Aidan Ricciardo is a lecturer, researcher, and diversity advisor at the UWA Law School.